Willi Sänger: Life

 Willi Sänger, was the son of a carpenter.
 After school, he completed a commercial apprenticeship.
 His occupation was a clerk and before World War I he joined the labor movement.
 During the war he served as a soldier in the German Army.
 He became a member of the Sozialdemokratische Partei Deutschlands (SPD) in 1912 at the age of 18.
-Because of his moderate stance on the war, he changed party membership in 1917 first to the Unabhängige Sozialdemokratische Partei Deutschlands (USPD), and eventually joined the German Communist Party in 1919.
+Because of his moderate stance on the war, he changed party membership in 1917 first to the Unabhängige Sozialdemokratische Partei Deutschlands (USPD), and eventually joined the Communist Party of Germany (KPD) in 1919.

 He was an avid athlete and participated as a high jumper taking part in international competitions.
 He founded the Division of Workers Sports Athletics Association "Fichte“ (Spruce).
 Later he took over the presidency of the Fichte-sports community in Berlin-Southeast and in 1928, led the Kampfgemeinschaft für Rote Sporteinheit "struggle unit for red sports unity".
 As leader of the red sports association he was responsible for the forerunner of the later Society for Sports and Technology / Gesellschaft für Sport und Technik (GST) in East Germany.

 In 1933, Willi Sänger worked as an accountant at the Soviet travel agency "Intourist" and oversaw a working library.